I Am Legend (novel): Influence

 Although referred to as "the first modern vampire novel", it is as a novel of social theme that I Am Legend made a lasting impression on the cinematic zombie genre, by way of director George A. Romero, who acknowledged its influence and that of its original cinematic adaptation, The Last Man on Earth (1964), upon his seminal film Night of the Living Dead (1968).

 Discussing the creation of Night of the Living Dead, Romero remarked:

 Moreover, film critics have noted similarities between Night of the Living Dead (1968) and The Last Man on Earth (1964).

 Stephen King said: "Books like I Am Legend were an inspiration to me."
 Film critics noted that the British film 28 Days Later (2002) and its sequel 28 Weeks Later both feature a rabies-type plague ravaging Great Britain, analogous to I Am Legend.

-Tim Cain, the producer, lead programmer and one of the main designers of the 1997 computer game Fallout cited I Am Legend and the movie The Omega Man as influences on the game:
+Tim Cain, the producer, lead programmer and one of the main designers of the 1997 computer game Fallout, cited I Am Legend and the movie The Omega Man as influences on the game:

-TheDoctor Who episode "Asylum of the Daleks" sees Oswin Oswald introduced in a similar fashion to Neville as an homage to the novel, with both Oswin and Neville checking defences, boarding up the door/window, listening to classical music, and turning it up to drown out the sound of the enemies outside (Daleks for Oswin, vampires for Neville).